Private Creek Maintenance

 Please call the County’s Application & Permit Center, (925) 674-7744, to inquire about your specific project before beginning any work in or near a creek.

 Other local, regional, State and Federal permits may also be required which may be obtained by using the Joint Aquatic Resource Permit Application (JARPA).
-This single application allows you to apply to multiple permitting agencies with one form, use the link and click on the JARPA tab.
+This single application allows you to apply to multiple permitting agencies with one form, use the link and look for the JARPA.

 Contra Costa County Ordinance Code - see Title 10, Section 1010 for Drainage; Section 1014 for Stormwater Management and Control; and Section 914.14 for Creek Structure Setback requirements.